maushish/Khooshare/README.md

 # Khooshare

-Its a platform which allows transfer of Goerli Ethereum from one wallet to other.
+It's a platform that allows the transfer of Goerli Ethereum from one wallet to another.

 ## Demo

-Insert gif or link to demo
+Insert gif or link to the demo

 ## Working of Khooshare